Modelling multiwavelength afterglows of the VHE-GRB population: Discussion Conclusions

 \section{Discussion \& Conclusions}

-{ Since the first detection of VHE photons from {GRB~180720B} and GRB~190114C, several models have been proposed to date to explain the {emission site(s) and} radiation mechanism conundrum associated with the VHE GRBs.
+Since the first detection of VHE photons from {GRB~180720B} and GRB~190114C, several models have been proposed to date to explain the {emission site(s) and} radiation mechanism conundrum associated with the VHE GRBs.
 We discussed some key features of these models below.

-\begin{itemize} \item Firstly, single-zone analytical models were introduced considering the Thompson and Klein-Nishina cross sections by \citet{2021Derishev, Joshi2021}. \citet{magic2019Natur_455M} employed a detailed time-dependent synchrotron and SSC model for ISM medium with EBL correction and Klein-Nishina cross section to explain the multiwavelength datasets of GRB~190114C. \item \citet{Salafia2022} used the multi-zone structured jet model with off-axis scenarios considering both forward and reverse shocks for GRB~190829A.
+\begin{itemize} \item Firstly, single-zone analytical models were introduced considering the Thompson and Klein-Nishina cross sections by \citet{derishev2021ApJ.135D, Joshi2021}. \citet{2019Natur.575..455M} employed a detailed synchrotron and SSC model for ISM medium with EBL correction and Klein-Nishina cross section to explain the multiwavelength datasets of GRB~190114C. \item \citet{Salafia2022} used the multi-zone structured jet model with off-axis scenarios considering both forward and reverse shocks for GRB~190829A.
 The study by \citet{Abdalla2019} tried to fit the multiwavelength SED using the \textsc{naima} code for two epochs during the VHE detection.
 They only focused on the ISM medium without the cooling constraint.
 Apart from that they considered two emission models: 1) synchrotron with cut-off + SSC; and 2) synchrotron without cut-off. \item The structure jet morphology with core + wing configuration and their transition was considered by \citet{Ren2023} for GRB~221009A.
 VHE emission in this study was explained by the SSC emission from the core of the jet.
-In contrast, the low-energy emission comes from forward and reverse shocks of the wing component. \citet{Banerjee2024} adopted the leptonic module of LeHaMoC\footnote{https://github.com/mariapetro/LeHaMoC}, called LeMoC which covers time-dependent synchrotron + SSC model with self absorption, adiabatic loss consideration, $\gamma\gamma$ pair production {and} proton-proton inelastic collisions. \end{itemize}
+In contrast, the low-energy emission comes from forward and reverse shocks of the wing component. \citet{Banerjee2024} adopted the leptonic module of LeHaMoC\footnote{https://github.com/mariapetro/LeHaMoC}, called LeMoC which covers time-dependent synchrotron + SSC model with self absorption, adiabatic loss consideration, $\gamma\gamma$ pair production {and} proton-proton inelastic collisions. {For the same GRB, \citet{2025arXiv250219051S} interpreted the multiwavelength afterglow emission using a two-component jet model, comprising two uniform jets with distinct opening angles—one narrow and one wide.
+They concluded that the narrow jet in GRB 221009A possesses a smaller opening angle, which accounts for its exceptionally large isotropic-equivalent energy.} \end{itemize}